 Some vendors now offer cloud-native SIEM platforms, but those have disadvantages as well.
 In most cases, they only store logs for a limited amount of time.
 They can also be more expensive than on-prem SIEM.

-How SOC-as-a-Service Addresses SIEM Challenges
+How Security Operations Addresses SIEM Challenges

 SIEM still has a role to play in the SOC, but for small and medium-sized organizations that need more agility and cost-efficiencies in a hybrid cloud environment, it’s not a viable solution.

-SOC-as-a-service gives you all the benefits of a SIEM and on-prem SOC, but without the headaches of upfront capital investment and staffing.
+Managed detection and response (MDR) solutions gives you all the benefits of a SIEM and on-prem SOC, but without the headaches of upfront capital investment and staffing.

-Unlike a SIEM, SOC-as-a-service is a turnkey solution that gives you immediate value.
+Unlike a SIEM, MDR is a turnkey solution that gives you immediate value.
 It augments your security tools and your team and eliminates all the care and feeding problems that come along with a SIEM.

 The Leader in Security Operations